peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

 I feel your pain.
 Adding bookmarklets in mobile safari is as fun as giving Hercules a hand cleaning Augeas' stables.
-So there is one mobile bookmarklet to rule them all, the first one to get in your bookmarks, and that's [the one from CSS Ninja](http://www.thecssninja.com/javascript/iphone-bookmarklet).
+So there is one mobile bookmarklet to rule them all bloody *post-PC-era devices* as the late Steve used to call them, the first one to get in your bookmarks, and that's [the one from CSS Ninja](http://www.thecssninja.com/javascript/iphone-bookmarklet).

 On a mobile phone/tablet, only thing you can do with a bookmarklet is